Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/fm_access_management.md

 ---

-    title: Access Management using Flow Manager
+    title: "Access Management using Flow Manager"
-    linkTitle: Flow Manager access management
+    linkTitle: "Flow Manager access management "
-    weight: 150
+    weight: 140

----
-You can use {{< TransferCFT/suitevariablesFlowManager  >}} to define and control Transfer CFT access management as described in the following sections.
+---You can use {{< TransferCFT/suitevariablesFlowManager  >}} to define and control Transfer CFT access management as described in the following sections.

 ****How it works****

 If you have opted to use the {{< TransferCFT/suitevariablesFlowManager  >}} for {{< TransferCFT/suitevariablesTransferCFTName  >}} access management, after configuring both {{< TransferCFT/suitevariablesTransferCFTName  >}} and {{< TransferCFT/suitevariablesFlowManager  >}}:

-1. A user logs in via the {{< TransferCFT/suitevariablesTransferCFTName >}} UI, CFTUTIL, or other.
+1. A user logs in via the {{< TransferCFT/suitevariablesTransferCFTName >}} user interface, CFTUTIL, or other.
 1. A login request is sent to {{< TransferCFT/suitevariablesFlowManager >}}.
 1. If the login is successful, {{< TransferCFT/suitevariablesFlowManager >}} returns the list of roles for the user.
 1. The user login is complete.
 Transfer CFT then stores these roles in the cache and applies them accordingly.
 The information about this user is stored in the cache and is only updated when a new login is performed.